chameleonhead/stratrack/libs/mql-interpreter/README.md

 `BacktestRunner` with a sequence of candles and your MQL source.
 The runner exposes builtins such as `iOpen` and `iClose` so code can access bar data while `step()` or `run()` executes the specified entry point for each candle.
+A simple moving average helper `iMA` is available for basic indicator logic.
 `Bid` and `Ask` variables are updated on every step.
 Orders placed through `OrderSend` are routed to an internal `Broker`.
 The broker now supports market and limit orders with optional stop loss and take profit levels.
 It advances